Frances Tracy, the catholic, female owner of the

 Conversation-room, an apartment of considerable, though much inferior,

-dimensions, where is a portrait of a once distinguished member, and very
+dimensions, where is a portrait of a once distinguished member, and very meritorious

-meritorious antiquarian, General Valancy.
-Here are likewise a series of 42
+antiquarian, General Valancy.
+Here are likewise a

-made at the expense of Henry Hamilton, Esq., of Fitzwilliam Square.
+Tracey, made at the expense of Henry Hamilton, Esq., of Fitzwilliam Square.

 The Dublin Penny Journal,